Current Perspective on USBC Extra Hole,

 Static Weight Rule Change

-Static Weights: The new rule on static weight allowing 3 ounces of imbalance does not affect ball reaction, except with spare balls, where the addition of 3 ounces of negative weight may help the ball go straighter.
+Static Weights: The rule on static weights allows us 3 ounces of imbalance on fingers/thumb, top, or side weight.
+On heavier balls with big weight blocks this does not affect ball reaction.
+On spare balls where the addition of 3 ounces of negative weight may help the ball go straighter, or balls with a very low weight black differential, or very light balls, this amount of imbalance will definitely change ball motion.
+Try rolling balls down a kids ramp and turn the ball different directions and if there is an imbalnce on these types of balls, you will see the difference.
 As I wrote in the May, 2009 issue of BTM, there is no difference from 1 ounce to 3 ounces of imbalance in ball motion with new modern equipment having powerful weight blocks.
 This makes it much easier to do layouts on balls with asymmetrical weight blocks where the mb (psa) is positioned to the right or left significantly.
 It also saves a lot of time weighing balls and reduces the need for pin-out or pin-in balls whether they have asymmetrical or symmetrical weight blocks.
 It is nice to not have to drill an extra hole for static weight purposes.
-This part of the rule change is good!
+Also, almost none of the new no-thumb layouts would be legal without a 3 ounce rule.

 Rob Bailey, Rob Bailey’s Pro-Shop, LLC